bhakin/cse15l-lab-reports/CSE 15L Week 2 Lab Report.md

 - Create a new key on you device by typing ssh-keygen on your personal server.
 - Then type scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys
 with your name and cs15l account on your personal server
-- Lastly, enter your cs15l account's password
+- Lastly, enter your cs15l account's password and if you did it correctly, your output would look like the picture above and you wouldn't need to enter your password to enter the server again.

 ---
 > **`Step 6: Optimizing Remote Running`**